SexyCoders/libtime.cc/README.md

 ## BUT

-### We will happily accept maintenance merges <b>AND new features</b> if they expand the functionality of the library.
+We will happily accept <b>maintenance</b> merges <b>AND new features</b> if they expand the functionality of the library.

-### We are also looking for translations of the documentation in other languages!!
+We are also looking for translations of the <b>documentation in other languages</b>!!

 Please contact us <a href="https://gitlab.com/dianshane">here</a>.